 God doesn't change however, and swine flesh is still considered unclean - even today.

 For I am the Lord, I change not; therefore ye sons of Jacob are not consumed.

 - Malachi 3:6 (KJV)

 Swine wallow in their own filth, so it's not a big jump to call them unclean.

-Some say that the whole idea of "unclean meat" was abolished in a vision to Peter.
+Some say that the whole idea of not eating "unclean meat" was abolished in a vision to Peter.

 On the morrow, as they went on their journey, and drew nigh unto the city, Peter went up upon the housetop to pray about the sixth hour: And he became very hungry, and would have eaten: but while they made ready, he fell into a trance, And saw heaven opened, and a certain vessel descending upon him, as it had been a great sheet knit at the four corners, and let down to the earth: Wherein were all manner of fourfooted beasts of the earth, and wild beasts, and creeping things, and fowls of the air.
 And there came a voice to him, Rise, Peter; kill, and eat.
 But Peter said, Not so, Lord; for I have never eaten any thing that is common or unclean.
 And the voice spake unto him again the second time, What God hath cleansed, that call not thou common.
 This was done thrice: and the vessel was received up again into heaven.

 However, a few verses later, it becomes very clear that this vision is specifically related to the Gentiles.